Publicaciones científicas

 .LRN – Lors & Assesments Packages: Accessibility inspection

 Abstract: Presentation of an accessibility inspection to 2 of the most important packages of .LRN.
-Results show the evolution since last inspection and suggest the changes needed.
+Results show the evolution since the last inspection and suggest the necessary changes.

 Author: Olga Revilla